 1 I give you thanks, O LORD, with my whole

-before the angels I sing your praise;
+heart; before the angels I sing your praise;

 2 I bow down toward your holy temple and give thanks to your name for your steadfast love and your faithfulness; for you have exalted above everything your name and your word.